 Test takers should check directly with their state or certification agency to confirm which tests they must take, because these requirements are often complex and subject to frequent change.
 Computer-delivered tests are offered by appointment during testing windows throughout the year.
 To view computer-delivered test dates, visit:

 SLS: School Leadership Series

-The School Leadership Series — comprised of the School Leaders Licensure Assessment (SLLA), the School Superintendent Assessment (SSA), the Kentucky Specialty Test of Instructional and Administrative Practices, and the Connecticut Administrator Test — provides thorough, fair and carefully validated assessments for use by states as part of the licensure process for principals, superintendents and school leaders.
+The School Leadership Series — comprised of the School Leaders Licensure Assessment (SLLA) and the School Superintendent Assessment (SSA) provides thorough, fair and carefully validated assessments for use by states as part of the licensure process for principals, superintendents and school leaders.
 For more information, go to